litec-lectures/litec-workspace/README.md

 ## 3 Setup

+> :warning: If at any time during the setup process chocolatey informs you that  a package is already installed, then perform an UPGRADE instead of an install: `choco upgrade <software-package> -y`

 0. Check if your Window 10 Version is 20H2 or newer - if not perform a [Windows update](https://support.microsoft.com/en-us/windows/update-windows-3c5ae7fc-9fb6-9af1-1984-b5e0412c556a).
 1. Now start with [Chocolatey setup](./setup/00_ChocoInstall.md) - the installation guide for the package manager.
    - It also contains information about the base packages everyone needs (e.g. Typora and vscode).